 View looking southwest at the Commercial Agora.
-The line of columns on the left side of the image outline the eastern portico of the Agora while those on the far right side are part of the northern portico.
+The line of columns on the left side of the image outlines the eastern portico of the Agora while those on the far right side are part of the northern portico.

 It was probably here that Demetrius and other silversmiths produced and sold their silver shrines of Artemis.
 These were the men who caused a riot over their loss of trade as Paul’s preaching of Christ became more successful (Acts 19:23-28).